Transit-Lab/APIDocumentation/source/includes/_orders.md

 ---------- | -------
 2000 | Order not created because the request contains error(s).
 2001 | purchaseOrder must be unique.
-2002 | shipToLanguageNo must be EN or FR.
+2002 | shipTo LanguageNo must be EN or FR.
 2003 | product XXX is invalid.
 2004 | product XXX qty XXX is not available.
 2005 | product XXX qty XXX must be greater than 0.
 2006 | purchaseOrder must be alphanumeric only.
 2007 | purchaseOrder must be less than 11 characters.
 2008 | product XXX Qty XXX must be a factor of XXX.
-2009 | shipToState must be 2 letters.
+2009 | shipTo State must be 2 letters.
 Quebec = QC.
-2010 | shipToCountry must be CA.
+2010 | shipTo Country must be CA.
 2101 | purchaseOrder is required.
-2102 | shipToLanguageNo is required.
+2102 | shipTo LanguageNo is required.
-2103 | shipToName is required.
+2103 | shipTo Name is required.
-2104 | shipToPhone is required.
+2104 | shipTo Phone is required.
-2105 | shipToAddressLine1 is required.
+2105 | shipTo AddressLine1 is required.
-2106 | shipToCity is required.
+2106 | shipTo City is required.
-2107 | shipToState is required.
+2107 | shipTo State is required.
-2108 | shipToZip is required.
+2108 | shipTo Zip is required.
 2109 | shipToCountry is required.
 2110 | A product is required.
 2112 | shipTo address is invalid.